-Electoral cycles Finally, we ask whether there is an electoral cycle in spending or revenue, whether it occurs before or after the elections, and whether its magnitude depends on institutions.
-As explained in Section 4, we estimate the same specifications as those underlying Table 6, except that we expand s{it} with indicator variables for current and lagged elections.
-We now drop the price of oil from the specification, and include instead time dummy variables, so as to identify the effect of elections more precisely.
+Electoral cycles We next ask whether there is an electoral cycle in spending or revenue, whether it occurs before or after the elections, and whether its magnitude depends on institutions.
+As explained in Section 4, we essentially rely on the same specification as that underlying Table 6, except that we expand $S{it}$ with indicator variables for current and lagged elections.
+We also drop the price of oil from the specification, and include instead a set of year dummies, so as to identify the effect of elections more precisely.
 PRES and MAJ are still interacted with the lagged dependent variable and with YSHOCK, as in Table 6.
-When estimating in levels, we jointly estimate spending and revenues equations by seemingly unrelated regressions (SUR).
+In the levels specifications, we estimate the spending and revenues equations jointly by SUR.